 Apple also offers AppleCare+ for $29 USD, which extends the warranty to two years and covers accidental damage only twice every 12 months, costing $29 USD each time.
 You can check if you are covered under AppleCare+ using your serial number.
 If you’re covered, you could even accidentally run over your Beats in an incident completely unrelated to “needing a sense of catharsis,” and still potentially get new ones for a low cost.

-Apple also recently announced a new self service repair option to come in 2022, which is first launching for the iPhone 12 and iPhone 13, but could eventually reach AirPods.
+Apple also recently launched a new self service repair, which is currently only applies to the iPhone 12 and iPhone 13 lines iPhone SE and some MacBook models, but could eventually reach AirPods.
 Those repairs will be an option in and out of warranty, and won’t void it when done successfully—it’s unclear whether accidentally damaging your device while doing repairs will affect your warranty status.

 What does the Audeze warranty policy cover?